jfpettit/flare/README.md

 ## Installation

+**MPI parallelization will soon be removed.
+Work is being done to rebase the code using [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/) which uses PyTorch's multiprocessing under the hood.**

 **Flare supports parallelization via MPI!** So, you'll need to install [OpenMPI](https://www.open-mpi.org/) to run this code.
 [SpinningUp](https://spinningup.openai.com/en/latest/user/installation.html#installing-openmpi) provides the following installation instructions:

 ### On Ubuntu: